-It’s often forgotten that cats need to be brushed and groomed regularly, even if they have short hair.
-Brushing them removes all the loose and dead hair from their undercoat, which reduces shedding and leaves them feeling more comfortable.
+It’s often forgotten that cats need to be brushed and groomed regularly, even with short hair.
+Brushing them removes all the loose and dead hair from their undercoat, reducing shedding and making them feel more comfortable.

 A lack of brushing can lead to tangles and mats in their hair, causing them discomfort over time if left.
 Additionally, brushing them regularly is one of the best ways to clean pet hair in the home because it works as a preventative measure.

-There is an excellent range of brushes out there, including ones that come in a glove form that can be worn on your hand – perfect for cats that are nervous around traditional grooming brushes.
+There is an excellent range of brushes, including ones that come in a glove form that can be worn on your hand – perfect for cats that are nervous around traditional grooming brushes.
 Just make sure you collect the hair after and put it in the bin!

 Change Their Diet

-When you change their diet, mix the two foods, and slowly transition them to the new food over a week.
-This helps to prevent an upset stomach and will also make things easier on fussy felines.
+When you change their diet, mix the two foods and slowly transition them to the new food over a week.
+This helps prevent an upset stomach and makes things easier on fussy felines.

 Ensure They are Hydrated

-Dehydration leads to dry skin and coats, causing their hair to fall out more frequently and in larger amounts.
+Dehydration leads to dry skin and coats, causing their hair to fall out more frequently and significantly.
 Ensure they have access to fresh water at all times and that it is in an accessible place.
 Please keep it away from their litter box as cats don’t like to eat or drink near it.

 Take Them for a Vet Check

 Excessive shedding can be a sign of multiple medical issues in cats.
-If you find that your cat is shedding a lot more than normal (outside of shedding season), it might be time for a trip to the vet to make sure everything is ok.
+If you find that your cat is shedding more than usual (outside of shedding season), it might be time for a trip to the vet to make sure everything is ok.

-Sliding back to sunburn, many people forget that animals can suffer from it as well – especially ones that are pure white.
-If they spend too much time in the sun, their skin gets burned just like ours (especially around the nose and ears).
+Sliding back to sunburn, many people forget that animals can suffer from it, especially those that are pure white.
+If they spend too much time in the sun, their skin gets burned like ours (especially around the nose and ears).

-In cases like this, you will need to see your vet so that you can get creams and treatments to ease the discomfort caused by the burn and help the area heal and promote the regrowth of their hair.
+In cases like this, you will need to see your vet get creams and treatments to ease the discomfort caused by the burn and help the area heal and promote the regrowth of their hair.